Walking your own path

 And don’t be discouraged by expressions of jealousy.
 The more you shape your ideal life and the more happiness, freedom and the like you radiate, the greater the chance that this will be confrontational for someone else who is not there (yet).
 Try to see this for what it is, that takes out the sting.

 Whether it was asked for or not, well intended or not so well intended: just don’t allow yourself to get too distracted.
 If I had listened to all the people who felt they had something to say about me and my life, I would never have gotten to where I am now!

 Instead, keep going back to what you want.
 What do you feel?
 What do you need?
 And what does that mean for your life?
 And then follow up on that.
 That's also what a good coach does: (s)he doesn't tell you what to do, but helps you find your own answers.
 Although I do have to bite off my tongue sometimes as well of course ;-)

 Lastly: there are always going to be people who don't understand your choices.
 Who don't get you.
 Not everyone can speak your language, or be a fan of all that you are and do.
 And that's totally OK!
 It doesn’t matter, because you don't have to please anyone.
 So don't devote any (more) energy to that.
 You really don't need the approval of others, only your own.
 Stay true to who you are, because the relationship with yourself is the most important one you will ever have in your life!

 Published on: May 10, 2019 - © Lux Life Coaching

-Do you also want to receive updates, on new blogs for instance, and receive valuable information and tips straight in your inbox?
-Then sign up for free inspiration mails below.
-As a bonus you'll also receive my mini course On Purpose!
+Would you also like to receive updates, on new blogs for instance, as well as valuable information and tips straight in your inbox?
+Then sign up for my free inspiration mails below.
+As a bonus you don't just receive my 10 Happiness tips, but also my mini course On Purpose!